 The guidance sets out the rules for accessing those disability benefits where the potential recipient is terminally ill (Benefits Assessment under Special Rules in Scotland (BASRiS)).
 The guidance introduces:

-Other benefits, such as Universal Credit and Employment and Support Allowance, have not been devolved and continue to be administered on a UK basis, by the
+Other benefits, such as Universal Credit and Employment and Support Allowance, have not been devolved and continue to be administered on a UK basis, by the Department for Work and Pensions (DWP), following existing DWP rules and definitions.

-This guidance has been written for registered medical practitioners (RMPs) and registered nurses (RNs) who may provide care for people towards the end of life, and who therefore may be involved in assessing whether an individual is eligible to access BASRiS.
+This guidance has been written for registered medical practitioners (RMPs) and registered nurses (RNs) who may provide care for people towards the end of life, and who may be involved in assessing whether an individual is eligible to access BASRiS.
 The guidance is also relevant to others with an interest/involvement in the care of people who may be approaching the end of life and/or involved in advising on social security benefits.
 It will also be of interest and relevance to people who are themselves approaching the end of life, including their family and carers.

 “An individual is to be regarded as having a terminal illness for the purpose of determining entitlement to disability assistance if, having had regard to the Chief Medical Officer’s guidance, it is the clinical judgement of an appropriate healthcare professional that the individual has a progressive disease that can reasonably be expected to cause the individual’s death.”

-To meet the definition the individual should have an illness a) that is advanced and progressive or with a risk of sudden death; and, b) that is not amenable to curative treatment, or treatment is refused or declined by the patient for any reason; and c) that is leading to an increased need for additional care and support.
+To meet the definition, the individual should have an illness a) that is advanced and progressive or with a risk of sudden death; and, b) that is not amenable to curative treatment, or treatment is refused or declined by the patient for any reason; and c) that is leading to an increased need for additional care and support.
 View Section 8 and Annex B of the CMO Guidance for more detail.

 Notable features of this definition of terminal illness, which are different from some other existing definitions, are: